raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 In this essay we will explore a number of important results concerning regular expressions, and regular languages, and finite-state automata:

+  - For every finite-state recognizer with epsilon-transitions, there exists a finite-state recognizer without epsilon-transitions.
+  - For every finite-state recognizer, there exists an equivalent deterministic finite-state recognizer.
-  - The set of finite-state recognizers is closed under union, catenation, and kleene*, including `union`, `intersection`, `catenation`, `kleene*`, and others.
+  - The set of finite-state recognizers is closed under union, catenation, and kleene*.
-  - For every finite-state recognizer, there exists an equivalent deterministic finite-state recognizer
+  - For every formal regular expression, there exists an equivalent finite-state recognizer.
-  - Every regular language can be recognized by a finite-state automaton.
+  - Every regular language can be recognized by a finite-state recognizer.
   - If a finite-state automaton recognizes a language, that language is regular.

 All of these things have been proven, and there are numerous explanations of the proofs available in literature and online.
 What makes this essay novel is that instead of focusing on formal proofs, we will focus on informal _demonstrations_.